The Diatonic Accordion

-The sound of the diatonic accordion also differs from that of the accordion, it is warmer and brighter.
+The sound of this instrument also differs from that of the accordion; it is warmer and brighter.

 Created in the 19th century

-The diatonic accordion was created in the middle of nineteenth century and by the end of that century it looked a lot like the instrument does today, though it had only one row of buttons.
-In the beginning of the twentieth century more and more diatonic accordions had two rows of buttons.
-By 1930 there were diatonic accordions with five rows of buttons.
-At first the diatonic accordions were cheap and not of great quality, but this changed in that period.
-In the picture, Peter Pot plays on an instrument by Castagnari, an Italian luther of beautiful diatonic accordions.
+The instrument was created in the middle of nineteenth century and by the end of that century it looked a lot like it does today, though it had only one row of buttons.
+In the beginning of the twentieth century more and more of these instruments had two rows of buttons.
+By 1930 there some had five rows of buttons.
+At first the instruments were cheap and not of great quality, but this changed in that period.
+In the picture, Peter Pot plays one by Castagnari, an Italian luthier of beautiful diatonic accordions.

-The diatonic accordion has always been the instrument that was used for weddings and parties, but is was also the instrument for the poor and not taken very seriously by the cultural elite.
-There still are some prejudices against that instrument, although this is changing slowly.
+It was always used for weddings and parties, but is was also the instrument for the poor and not taken very seriously by the cultural elite.
+There still are some prejudices against it, although this is changing slowly.
 It is relatively easy to play a simple melody on it and for a simple chord you only have to press one button.
 Of course, to be able to play like Peter Pot and other virtuoso diatonic accordion players, it is vital to study very seriously on the instrument.
 The way many modern musicians play on the instrument, it is high time they get credits for their beautiful works of art.

-Nowadays players often develop their own style on the diatonic accordion, sometimes with sidesteps to pop and jazz.
+Nowadays players often develop their own style on this instrument, sometimes with sidesteps to pop and jazz.
 Peter Pot is one of them.
 He is inspired by Italian, French and Basque folk, but his background as a rock drummer and his love for modern jazz have influenced his compositions just as much.

-Peter Peije (1879-1942) was a famous diatonic accordion player from Drachten in the Netherlands.
+Peter Peije (1879-1942) was a famous master of the instrument from Drachten in the Netherlands.
 Peter Pot is a distant nephew from Peije.
 Peije was born in Ureterp as Freek de Jong and was a street musician.
 He was very popular and played a lot at weddings and parties.
-A statue of him was erected in Drachten (see the image).
+A statue of him was erected in Drachten (see below).